Year 11 Media Units 1 and 2

 - excellent time-management skills

-- some experience with editing software such as Photoshop, paint, gimp, movie maker, Final Cut pro
+- some experience with editing software such as Photoshop, Premiere, Gimp, Movie maker, Audacity etc

 - some experience with using a DLSR or video camera.